 As illustrated in Figure 15 and noted in our April 2020 update note, increased volatility in the wake of the market collapse, as well as high correlation between asset classes as markets rolled over has seen a marked uplift in the volatility of SIGT's NAV.
 This is significantly above that of its flexible investment peers, but still below that of UK and global equities (as represented by the MSCI UK and MSCI World).
-However, the DCM has helped dampen share price volatility, which is markedly less than that of the NAV.
+However, SIGT's discount control mechanism (DCM - see pages 14 and 15) has helped dampen share price volatility, which is markedly less than that of the NAV.
 Overall, we believe volatility should dampen down over time as markets regain their composure.